 An Oxford Scholar

 It is really quite easy to bring a smile to Arielle Askren's face.
 The junior communication major from Bend, Ore., absolutely lights up when discussing her favorite topic: University of Oxford.

 Arielle spent the fall of 2009 studying at Oxford's Wycliffe Hall as a part of NNU's partnership with the Council for Christian Colleges and Universities (CCCU).
 While a member of the Scholar's Semester at Oxford, Arielle was able to immerse herself in the history and culture of England's oldest university.

 To say that you'll get to know your professors at NNU would be a great understatement.
-Students have direct access to talented faculty members in all disciplines who will become your research partners, your mentors, your tablemates in the cafeteria (if you choose) and your spiritual sounding boards.
+Students have direct access to talented faculty members in all majors who will become your research partners through academics, your mentors, your tablemates in the cafeteria (if you choose) and your spiritual sounding boards.

 Associate Professor Kevin Timpe Ph.D. of NNU's Department of Philosophy received one of only two Templeton Foundation Research Fellowships at the University of Oxford.
 For the 2010-2011 academic year, Dr. Timpe resided at Oxford University.

 Dr. Timpe engaged in sustained contact with some of the world's foremost philosophers, scientists, historians of science, theologians and other specialists in religion, and conducted research on a book project tentatively entitled Free Will: Human and Divine.